-Treasury risk management is carried out by a central treasury team, under policies approved by Council's Audit and Risk Management Committee during 2011-12 (the Audit & Resources Committee has since adopted all A & RM matters in 2012-13).
+Treasury risk management is carried out by a central treasury team, under policies approved by Council's Audit and Resources Committee during 2012-13.
 The Council's treasury management team provides written principles for overall risk management, as well as written policies covering specific areas, such as interest rate risk, credit risk and the investment of surplus cash.